RouhanifardLab/PsiNanopore/README.md

 ### Software Requirements
 #### OS Requirements
-This package is supported for macOS and been tested on the following systems:
+This package is supported for macOS and been tested on the following system:

 mcOS:Catalina(10.15.6)

 #### R Dependecies
 ##### R
   + R (required | Version>/3.6.1 recommended)